Jon Ronson keynote: Stop the shame spiral

 It’s a shame that social media doesn’t come with a disclaimer.
 It’s too easy to judge people out of context based on a single tweet or comment or post.
 It’s too easy to jump to conclusions.
 It’s certainly easier (and a lot less fun) than stopping to ask questions.

 But that’s exactly what author and journalist Jon Ronson asks us to do.
-When he took the stage at Relate Live in New York last month, he shared the stories behind some recent high-profile shamings that many of us witnessed, and more than a few of us perpetuated.
+When he took the stage at Relate Live in New York, he shared the stories behind some recent high-profile shamings that many of us witnessed, and more than a few of us perpetuated.
 In his new book, So You’ve Been Publicly Shamed, he shares his primary motivation: encouraging all of us to rediscover our empathy and resist the urge to tear people down on the basis of a single social interaction.

-Before you starting watching the video of Jon’s talk, be warned: things can get spicy in social media shamings.
+Before you start watching the video of Jon’s talk, be warned: things can get spicy in social media shamings.
 Some of the verbal and printed tweets in the video contain words that may not be suitable for work.
 For a more PG version of Jon Ronson, enjoy his pre-Relate Q&A, The shameful trend of public shaming.

 Not in the mood for video?
 Here are transcripts of our favorite moments of Jon Ronson's keynote (with the timestamp in case you want to watch and listen for yourself):